 Feminists define any criticism on feminism as misogyny, and publish dozens of articles in academic journals with alarming titles describing a surge in misogyny; however, such papers are based on reading online debates in which women and men alike, may be rather blunt and rude, and counting male comments as evidence for the prevalence of an internal psychological condition of misogyny.
-Of course, men may write crude statements to women, as women are able to write to men, and as both may direct at individuals of their own sex; but it is impossible to deduce based on rude comments on social media without direct assessment of a person, that the person has an internal psychological state of hatred toward all women, just as it is impossible to know this about a woman from rude comments she makes about men.
+Of course, men may write crude statements to women, as women are able to write to men, and as both may direct at individuals of their own sex; but it is impossible to deduce based on rude comments on social media without direct assessment of a person, that the person has an internal psychological state of hatred toward all women (this would include his mother, sister, girlfriend, favorite actress, favorite model – all women, since the term misogyny means only one thing – hatred to all women without exception), just as it is impossible to know this about a woman from rude comments she makes about men.
 In the psychological sense this is not evidence of misogyny as an internal mental state.
 Yet, this is how these so-called analyses of a presumable misogyny are conducted.
-When one examines the content of the texts that bear unnerving titles on misogyny, one finds the same level of argumentation and style found in the forums from which the evidence were taken, that is, the papers seem more than anything as “comeback” comments to posts, published as research articles, as if such feminist authors are using the platform called the scientific journal to retaliate within those social media debates, and present their comment in the format of an academic work.
+When one examines the content of the texts that bear unnerving titles on misogyny, one finds the same level of argumentation and style found in the forums from which the evidence were taken, that is, the papers seem more than anything as “comeback” comments to posts, published as research articles.
+As if such feminist authors are using the platform called the scientific journal, to retaliate within those social media debates, and present their comment in the format of an academic work.

 The term “misogyny” thus became in fields such as Sociology and Anthropology a sort of concrete mental and social phenomenon, while all along it functions in publications reporting it as a slur